 Whole school masses/liturgies are held for special days in the Church calendar.
 The Feast of St Mark, Ash Wednesday, Holy Week and Easter, Christmas, Catholic Education Week are just some of these celebrations.

-Classes are allocated a Mass with their Buddy Class each Thursday, presided over by the Parish Priest, Fr Stephen or by the Assistant Priest, Fr Joseph.
+Classes are allocated a Mass with their Buddy Class each Thursday, presided over by the Parish Priest.
 Often class teachers structure their Mass around the virtue of the week or other significant events happening in the Church or community calendar.

 Classes have an opportunity to receive the sacrament of reconciliation each year with their class.